-In a nut shell, this book is about one guy’s quest to find out what the secrets are to being an incredible runner.
-He tells the story of the Taraumara, a mysterious tribe hidden in the canyons of Mexico who are reputed to be the best distance runners in the world.
+In a nutshell, this book is about one guy's quest to find out what the secrets are to being an incredible runner.
+He tells the story of the Tarahumara, a mysterious tribe hidden in the canyons of Mexico who are reputed to be the best distance runners in the world.
 It makes the MdS look like a dream!
-Without giving away too much it will make you question whether we need to wear anything on our feet at all, if lettuce for breakfast is the way forward and if humans really can outrun almost any animal in the Savanna!
+Without giving away too much, it will make you question whether we need to wear anything on our feet at all, if lettuce for breakfast is the way forward and if humans really can outrun almost any animal in the Savanna!

 There is a very interesting article about Vibram Five Finger which includes a lady who sued the company, claiming they deceived customers by advertising that its shoe could reduce foot injuries and strengthen foot muscles, without basing those assertions on any scientific evidence.
 Like anything you can choose to believe or ignore as you wish, but a part of me wants to give them a go and see what they're like!

 If you are wanting to add a few more books to the pile beside the bed, here are a couple that I would recommend reading.

 Running Hot; Lisa Tamiti – I read this after listening to Lisa speak and it very much opened my eyes to the world of ultra-running and the ability to push yourself far beyond what you perceive as your limit.
 With some major obstacles including breaking her back and being left alone in the Libyan desert with no water, and shoes half a size too small, this kiwi shows what it’s like to live life to the max!
 At the time I was just dabbling in triathlon, doing everything wrong in a half-ironman and running a few 10-21km races.
 This book opened my eyes to the ultra-running scene and some of the amazing races that go on around the world.
 (One being MdS!)